idaholab/TMAP8/doc/content/verification_and_validation/ver-1c.md

 # Diffusion Problem with Partially Preloaded Slab

 This verification problem is taken from [!cite](longhurst1992verification,ambrosek2008verification).
 Diffusion of tritium through a semi-infinite SiC layer is modeled with an initial loading of 1 atom/m$^3$ in the first 10 m of a 100 m slab.
-TMAP4 uses a slab length of 2275 m (the slab length is not specified in the TMAP7 document [!cite](ambrosek2008verification)), however using a smaller slab length was found to not change the results.
+TMAP4 uses a slab length of 2275 m (the slab length is not specified in the TMAP7 document [!cite](ambrosek2008verification)); however, using a smaller slab length was found not to change the results.
 Additionally, the smaller domain size allows getting a finer simulation mesh for the same computational cost, which improves the agreement between the TMAP8 and analytical calculations.

 Diffusivity is set to 1 m$^2$/s
 and no trapping is included.
 The boundary condition on the left-hand side of the slab (at $x=0$ m) is different for the TMAP4 and TMAP7 cases.
 For TMAP4, an insulating boundary condition is assumed, and the analytical solution is given by [!citep](Carslaw1959conduction):